 The analysis of retrospective protocols in this study reflects that interpreters have to comprehend the SL collocation linguistically and extra linguistically in order to be able to provide equivalent TL collocation or convey the meaning of the original collocation when performing SI between two semantically, syntactically, and culturally different languages such as English and Arabic.
 The results of this study shows that professional interpreters are able to provide accurate SL equivalents as these elements are ready made chunks that do not require much processing effort.
 The use of the strategy of inference helps interpreters preserve the meaning and keep the interpreting flow as it reduces the cognitive load and avoids interpreting problems with rendering collocations.
-To do that interpreters have to focus on getting the sense of the SL collocations from the context relying on their experience and skills rather than following SL collocations literally which may reflect different meaning due to semantic, syntactic, and cultural differences between English and Arabic.
+To do that interpreters have to focus on getting the sense of the SL collocations literally which may reflect different meaning due to semantic, syntactic, and cultural differences between English and Arabic.
 Partial omission of SL collocations may relatively preserve the meaning of the collocation.
 However, omitting the collocations affects interpreter's performance and distort the interpreting process as it omits important information.
 In the same line, paraphrasing and providing close equivalents are considered useful solutions when rendering collocation particularly during a demanding task of SI.
 This study reveals that directionality has an effect on the interpretation of collocations particularly for student interpreters who encountered more problems with rendering collocations when rendering from their native language to their foreign language.